scardine/image_size/README.md

 Why don't you just use PIL?
 ---------------------------

-PIL is huge and has lots of dependencies, may be an overkill if you just want the dimensions.
+PIL is huge and has lots of dependencies, perhaps an overkill if you want just the image dimensions.
 If you already have PIL installed, then sure, use it instead.

 This was written in answer for the question "[Get Image size WITHOUT loading image into memory](http://stackoverflow.com/questions/15800704/python-get-image-size-without-loading-image-into-memory/)"